Share this link via

 One of the best Japanese Kanji dictionary.

-Extension - A part that extends from the main body.
+Extension - A part extending from the main body like an arm.

 He had his arm broken during the game.